Chris Harris's Film Page

 Taking visual influences from manga classics like Ghost in the Shell and Akira, warping Hong Kong kung fu direction with Hollywood production values, the theme in the Matrix of questioning reality made it a film so dense and involved that a single viewing wasn't enough.
 The fight scenes raised the bar so high for actors that most other films have struggled to match its standard.
 When you have Yuen Woo Ping doing the choreography, that's hardly surprising.
 The soundtrack is outstanding, and so is the score by Don Davis.

-The special effects weren't as ground-breaking as the FX team would have you believe, especially since the "time slice" camera was originally developed by Tim McMillan at the Slade School of Art in the UK way back in 1983, but the effects integrated perfectly with the story.
+The special effects weren't as ground-breaking as the FX team would have you believe, nor were they original.
+The "time slice" camera was originally developed by Tim McMillan at the Slade School of Art in the UK way back in 1983, but in The Matrix, the effects integrated perfectly with the story.
 One of my all time favourites, like "Blade Runner" it's one of those films that I know line by line.
 I really need to get out more.

 Back to top